oyerahul/ML-Projects/README.md

 This is a very famous data set and very often is a student's first step in machine learning!
 We'll be trying to predict a classification- survival or deceased.
 Let's begin our understanding of implementing Logistic Regression in Python for classification.

-`Project3:` In this project we will be working with a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
+`Project 3:` In this project we will be working with a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
 We will try to create a model that will predict whether or not they will click on an ad based off the features of that user.

+`Project 4:`For this project we will be exploring publicly available data from [LendingClub.com](www.lendingclub.com).
+Lending Club connects people who need money (borrowers) with people who have money (investors).
+Hopefully, as an investor you would want to invest in people who showed a profile of having a high probability of paying you back.
+We will try to create a model that will help predict this.

 # Project Structure
 Each project directory follows a similar structure: